-Who could have ever imagined that 20 years later, Open Hand would prepare and deliver over 4,500 meals a day, employ a full-time staff, provide nutrition education from licensed dietitians, and be consistently recognized as one of the most innovative, visionary and fiscally responsible nonprofit organizations in the country?
+Who could have ever imagined that 25 years later, Open Hand would prepare and deliver nearly 4,500 meals every day, employ a full-time staff, provide nutrition education from licensed dietitians, and be consistently recognized as one of the most innovative, visionary and fiscally responsible nonprofit organizations in the country?

 The following timeline will give you an indication of just how much Open Hand has evolved through the years.